 Which is the Best Vacuum for Cars?

 Our favorite model is the Black & Decker MAX Lithium Pivot, a handheld battery-powered vacuum with a lot of suction.
 The design of this vacuum makes it well-suited for cars—the thin nozzle and crevice tool easily reach between seats, and the upholstery brush works well for pet hair.
-With a respectable battery life and reasonable price, this cordless vac is a great buy!
+With respectable battery life and reasonable price, this cordless vac is a great buy!

 For the ultimate power in cordless handhelds, check out the Dyson V6 Trigger.
-This sleek, lightweight vacuum has twice the suction of competing models, and a longer battery life than any cordless vacuum we reviewed.
+This sleek, lightweight vacuum has twice the suction of competing models and longer battery life than any cordless vacuum we reviewed.
 Dyson continues its reputation for high quality in the V6 Trigger, and this handy little powerhouse works great for cleaning out the car.

 Our favorite corded car vacuum, the Black & Decker PAV1200W, has a similar body design to our top pick, with the added benefit of a 12V car adapter as a power source.
 It’s a super convenient model to keep on hand for extended trips, and it makes quick touch-ups of your car interior a breeze!